 A survival action can be brought by the same executor or administrator on behalf of a decedent’s estate for injuries or losses incurred by the decedent before they passed.
-For example, if the decedent was hospitalized or suffered because of the defendant’s negligence before they passed, the decedent’s estate may be entitled to compensation for those medical expenses and the deceased’s pain and suffering under a survival claim.
-A court could award compensation for both the survival action and the wrongful death claim in the same lawsuit.
+For example, if the decedent was hospitalized or suffered because of the defendant’s negligence before they passed, their estate may be entitled to compensation for those medical expenses and the deceased’s pain and suffering under a survival claim.
+A court could award compensation for the survival action and the wrongful death claim in the same lawsuit.

 Compensation for Wrongful Death Claims